ABC Suspends Jimmy Kimmel's Late-Night Show Indefinitely Over Kirk Remarks

 Kimmel, like CBS late-night host Stephen Colbert, has consistently been critical of President Donald Trump and many of his policies on his ABC show.
 CBS said this past summer that it was canceling Colbert's show at the end of this season for financial reasons, although some critics have wondered if his stance on Trump played a role.

+Special: Why 2025 Is Expected to Be America's Best Year, Thanks to Trump...
+Read More Here

-Kimmel’s remarks have also drawn regulatory scrutiny.
-Following his comments about the suspect, FCC Chairman Carr warned ABC and parent company Disney that they may have misled the public, according to Yahoo News.
+Kimmel's remarks have also drawn regulatory scrutiny.
+Following his comments about the suspect, FCC Chair Carr warned ABC and parent company Disney that they may have misled the public, according to Yahoo News.

 The news site LateNighter, which focuses on the late-night TV landscape, says Kimmel has been drawing about 1.8 million viewers a night for first-run episodes, behind the canceled Colbert.